125 Years of Excellence

 1886 – In Stuttgart, Germany, Robert Bosch founded the “Workshop for Precision Mechanics and Electrical Engineering.”
 This company would eventually come to be known as the Bosch Company, a world leader with a global reputation.

-1897 – Bosch manufactured his first magneto ignition device, patented for Bosch in June 1897, and the first magneto was mounted on a vehicle engine that autumn.
+1897 – Bosch manufactured his first magneto ignition device, patented for Bosch in June 1897.
+The first magneto was mounted on a vehicle engine that autumn.

-1902 – The Bosch Company was awarded a patent for their spark plug.
+1902 – The Bosch Company was awarded a patent for their spark plug in 1902.
 Since its invention, the original operating principle of the spark plug has never been changed.
 It continues to provide vehicles with the same reliability and trustworthiness as ever before.

 1912 – Bosch decided to cross the pond and began setting up manufacturing centers in the United States.
 The Bosch factory in Massachusetts begins manufacturing the magneto ignition device, Bosch’s star product.